 The accessControlObjectDetails attribute may specify the resource type of targeted resource and a subset of child resource types of the targeted resource to which the access control rule applies.
 The accessControlObjectDetails parameter is described in table 9.6.2.4-1 of oneM2M TS-0001 [1].
-The resourceType or specializationID element of accessControlObjectDetails, if present, shall be checked for all operations.
-The CSE shall match the type of resource or specialization, whichever applicable, of the targeted resource with the value specified in the resourceType or specializationID element.
+The resourceType or specializationType element of accessControlObjectDetails, if present, shall be checked for all operations.
+The CSE shall match the type of resource or specialization, whichever applicable, of the targeted resource with the value specified in the resourceType or specializationType element.

 For Create operations if childResourceType is present, the CSE shall also match one of the elements present in childResourceType element with the type of resource that is to be created.
+Further, if childSpecializationType is present, the CSE shall match one of the elements present in the childSpecializationType with the specialization type of resource that is to be created.

 The accessControlAttributes attribute specifies a list of one or more resource attribute names .
 If there is a rule for which all conditions of the rule are satisfied, then other rules shall be ignored.
 Otherwise, rules that contain accessControlAttributes and that satisfy all conditions apart from accessControlAttributes are considered to be applicable rules.
 In this case, the resource attributes associated with the request and its response are evaluated against the union of resource attributes defined across all the accessControlAttributes of these applicable rules to determine if access is allowed.